-i marviadar breeds for participation in working class.
+operation of the second . marriada preedo for participation in tronsing class.
 Border Terrier The dog must have obtained a prize at an underground trial recognized by DKK.
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial.
 German Hunting The dog must have obtained at least a third prize in a progeny-/working Terrier trial or at least a third prize on a 400m track.
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial.